 A further Safety Net or Levy system acts to ensure that any local authority is protected from a net localised business rate yield of less than 92.5% of its Baseline Funding.
 A Safety Net grant is paid if the authority's yield falls below this with a Levy being imposed if it is greater.
-In 2021/22, the Council was in a Levy position of £0 (Levy of £0 for 2020/21).
+In 2022/23, the Council was in a Levy position of £336k (Levy of £206k for 2021/22).
+(See Note 10, Notes to the Core Financial Statements.)